-The Organization disbursed \$15,707,936 and \$13,919,169 in donated goods to various VA hospitals and military families during the years ended December 31, 2017 and 2016, respectively.
+The Organization disbursed \$22,913,921 and \$15,707,936 in donated goods to various VA hospitals and military families during the years ended December 31, 2018 and 2017, respectively.
 These disbursements are included in in-kind expenses in the statement of functional expenses.

-A number of volunteers donated approximately 148,000 and 156,000 hours to SA's program services during the years ended December 31, 2017 and 2016, respectively; however, these donated services are not reflected in the financial statements since they do not meet the criteria for recognition as contributed services.
+Volunteers donated approximately 170,000 and 148,000 hours to SA's program services during the years ended December 31, 2018 and 2017, respectively; however, these donated services are not reflected in the financial statements since they do not meet the criteria for recognition under U.S. generally accepted accounting principles, which limits recognition of donated services to professional services.

-NOTE F - OPERATING LEASES
+NOTE E - OPERATING LEASES